francis150/ears-admin/README.md

 # EARS Admin

-This project was the one I made when I was still in school and this was the first time learning `NodeJS`.
+This project was the one I made when I was still in school and this was my first time learning `NodeJS`.
 It was a disaster! 😂 But nonetheless, I still want to share this with you guys.

 This app is a realtime employee attendance monitoring app mainly targeted for **multi-branch business**.